glacier-modding/glaciermodding.org/docs/modding/customcampaigns/using_navkit.md

 After a minute, the new navp should be loaded.
 ![navkit_generated_navp.jpg](resources/navkit_generated_navp.jpg)

 You can see that the new navp has been generated and there are now cutouts for both the chairs.
 In this case, it also generated some sloped ares on the chairs, but since they are not connected to anything, they shouldn't cause any issues.

-If you'd like you can lower the `Max Climb` or `Max Slope` values using the sliders on the `Navp menu`, the left sidebar, and regenerate the Navp.
+> If you'd like to experiment with the settings, you can lower the `Max Climb` or `Max Slope` values using the sliders on the `Navp menu` (the left sidebar) and regenerate the NAVP, but for the tutorial we'll proceed with this version.

 Once you are satisfied with the NAVP, click the `Save Navp` and save it to your `Bank` folder as `bank.navp`.